Evolving Healthcare Landscape

 Future leaders in medicine must excel as clinicians as well as managers in the complex and rapidly evolving environment that now dominates health care.
 A growing number of medical students are complementing their medical education with MBA degrees.

 Students who choose the MD/MBA option often plan careers with both administrative and clinical responsibilities.
-Whether your goal is medical director of a hospital or manager of a medical group, having the tools and language of business strengthens your ability to bridge the clinician role and the business side of healthcare.
 MD/MBA holders can operate their clinics more effectively, run a healthcare organization, manage a research project, or advocate for their patients and work to fix the healthcare system.

 In both MBA programs, students take 48 credit hours at the Freeman School.
-In the Knowledge Core, classes teach business fundamentals including leadership, management, operations, accounting, statistics, and analytics.
+Classes teach business fundamentals including leadership, management, operations, accounting, statistics, and analytics.
 In modules on the Practice of Management, students get hands-on business experience.
-Students take elective courses in the Freeman School to further their education in areas of finance, strategic management and leadership, marketing, analytics, and entrepreneurship.
+Elective courses further their education in areas of finance, strategic management and leadership, marketing, analytics, and entrepreneurship.

-Students develop the ability to identify, critically analyze and solve business problems, and gain a comprehensive understanding of broad business processes and models, together with the ability to analyze opportunities for and likelihood of success of organizations operating in various environments.
+Students develop the ability to analyze opportunities for and likelihood of success of organizations operating in various environments.

 4-Year Program for Newly Admitted MD Students